The Evolution of Quantitative Risk Management in Hedge Funds

 Even those fundamental portfolio managers or start-up hedge funds that can’t afford in-house risk models and turn to purchase ready-made suites of quantitative risk analytics (e.g. Axioma or Barra), end up needing the support of a quantitative risk manager.
 In fact, these models tend to embrace a generic approach to risk analysis to serve a broad clientele; they also present issues with data quality and missing layers that require, at best, a really strong developer to resolve them.
 This was the case for a fundamental PM who left Citadel to set up his own hedge fund; rather than hiring a risk management team, he had bought a suite of factor models to automatically manage portfolio risk, but before being able to raise additional money, his investors asked him to hire a quantitative risk manager.
 While the PM was initially sceptical, the new hire turned out to be an extremely useful addition as they were able to tailor these quantitative models to the specific risk appetite of the fund.

 At first glance, the typical quantitative risk manager profile presents a similar skillset to that of a traditional, front office quantitative analyst/researcher.
 In both cases, strong mathematical modelling knowledge is required to make decisions on the best methodology to adopt in different situations.
-Programming skills are also essential in order to navigate, organize and analyse data and to automate processes.
+Programming skills are also essential in order to navigate, organise and analyse data and to automate processes.
 Soft skills, like communication and the ability to establish relationships, are of paramount importance too, especially when working alongside investment professionals.

 A quant risk analyst can add value to risk management activities in several ways; for instance, as previously discussed, they can impose limits on returns from specific investments to help portfolio managers produce uncorrelated and diversified returns.
 These metrics are not limited to return optimisation, but they also extend to capital preservation; through the use of historical data, a quant risk manager can build models to predict “worst case scenarios” and to forecast potential future losses, and can place specific drawdown limits on portfolios.
 Scenario analysis is indeed a core function of risk management; through a quantitative approach, risk managers are able to come up with different metrics that generate comprehensive scenarios which can help the fund understand and mitigate even the smallest risk exposure.

 As mentioned before, risk management has historically been considered a back-office function within a hedge fund’s structure.
-While portfolio managers recognise the importance of limiting losses as much as possible, the general perception among front office staff is that meetings with risk managers are a once-a-month business discussing matters that risk takers are already aware of and resulting in imposed risk limits, preventing the fund from making bigger profits.
+While portfolio managers recognise the importance of limiting losses as much as possible, the general perception among front office staff is that meetings with risk managers are a once-a-month business, discussing matters that risk takers are already aware of and resulting in imposed risk limits, preventing the fund from making bigger profits.

-Funds supportive of the alignment between risk management and risk taking teams can also enjoy huge benefits from a talent acquisition point of view; these days, risk managers are attracted to firms that allow them to work closely with the portfolio managers and to be direct contributors in the design of the firm’s investment process.
+Funds supportive of the alignment between risk management and risk-taking teams can also enjoy huge benefits from a talent acquisition point of view; these days, risk managers are attracted to firms that allow them to work closely with the portfolio managers and to be direct contributors in the design of the firm’s investment process.

-Case study
+Case Study

 Conclusion

 The technological advancements of the past decade have had a strong impact on the way hedge funds operate, resulting in fund managers adopting a model-driven approach not only for their signal generation process, but for their risk management practices, too.
 In a post-pandemic era where hedge funds are questioning their approach to risk management and working towards strengthening this function, quantitative risk analysis has emerged as a topic of interest for many market participants.
 As discussed in this piece, quantitative risk managers are able to build a robust risk management framework by utilising advanced, data-driven techniques and models to minimise losses and to contribute to the generation of successful strategies.
-This shift, combined with a tighter alignment of the risk management group to the investment team, can add significant value to the fund’s investment process.
-Hedge funds that will adapt to these changes will be able to secure the best quant risk talent and, as a result, to reap off the rewards of minimal losses and maximal returns.
+This shift, combined with a tighter alignment of the risk management group with the investment team, can add significant value to the fund’s investment process.
+Hedge funds that will adapt to these changes will be able to secure the best quant risk talent and, as a result, reap the rewards of minimal losses and maximal returns.
 Ultimately, fund managers are only as good as their teams.

 References